The-Third-Age/TTA-Victoria-2/documentation/Small Mechanics.md

 		5002 - Unsuccessful hunt
 		5003 - Successful hunt against the settlement (enslavement)

-	Country Flags:
-		looking_for_goblin_settlement - used to ensure that only one search can happen at the same time
-									  - also ensures that no settlement has multiple searches at once

 	Modifiers:
 		recent_raid - applied for a year after a province gets raided wild_goblin_outpost - applied by FOR for any province with wild goblins (but not a majority)